Bjwebb/IATI-Transparency_Indicator/README.md

 `tmp` - should be at `helpers/CKAN_meta/tmp`
 `CKAN_data` - should be at `helpers/CKAN_meta/CKAN_data`

+Then, in the `CKAN_meta` directory, run
-Run `php ckan_records_metadata.php` - this grabs CKAN data about each file on the Registry and stores it for us.
+`ckan_records_metadata.php` - this grabs CKAN data about each file on the Registry and stores it for us.
 We need this data so we can then fetch the file change history on each one.

 Next:
 Back in the top level directory, make sure you have created a `./history` directory